Douglasville Seal Douglasville Seal Douglasville Flag

 Atlanta Time Machine - NOTE: This site is currently displaying an error warning, to wit: "The page you are trying to view cannot be shown because it uses an invalid or unsupported form of compression."

-Previously, it was: A plethora of then-and-now photos of Atlanta through the decades, scores of old postcards, and miscellaneous ephemeral stuff like old advertising for nightclubs, bars, and restaurants.
+Previously: It was a plethora of then-and-now photos of Atlanta through the decades, scores of old postcards, and miscellaneous ephemeral stuff like old advertising for nightclubs, bars, and restaurants.
 In short, the site features a virtually endless supply of "historical" stuff you probably won't find elsewhere.

 Atlanta's First Buildings - Atlanta's First Buildings In Pictures: 1830-1900.
 Many include descriptions and some brief history.